ottenwbe/bosh-install/README.md

 ## What is missing ##

 * First and foremost tests!
+* Replace the scripts with a proper configuration management tool.
 * There is always room for improvement...

 ## Thanks for Reading ##
-I hope you enjoyed the guide.
+Until next time, I hope you enjoyed the tutorial.
-Until next time.